Coastal Health

 REVERSIBLE!

 When a high tide combines with a storm, look out.
-Storm surges create the temporary inundation of coastal areas, destroying roads, flooding homes, and sometimes costing lives.
+Storm surges create the temporary flooding of coastal areas, destroying roads, and sometimes costing lives.
 Sea level rise, ocean warming, and climate change are causing storm surges to happen more frequently.
-Solutions such as wetlands restoration or mangrove barriers provide multiple benefits: slowing water, protecting human built environments, cooling things down, and providing habitat for critters!
+Wetlands restoration, growing seagrass, or nurturing mangrove barriers slow water, protect infrastructure, cool things down, and provide habitat for critters!

 Check out the health of a beach near you with the Heal the Bay Beach Report Card App!